COMET: Convolutional Dimension Interaction for Collaborative Filtering: Experiments

-Furthermore, to discover the benefit of modeling high-order interactions among all the latent dimensions, a fair comparison among different sets of filter is studied here.
+The comparison among COMET, COMET-CNN only, and COMET-MLP only is displayed in figure 3.
+We can see that MLP is able to capture complex relationships better by encoding the high-order feature interactions with CNN in a rather explicit way.
+This observation agrees with the conclusion of recent works \cite{he2018outer,xin2019cfm}.
+Furthermore, to discover the benefit of modeling high-order interactions among all the latent dimensions, a fair comparison among different sets of filters is studied here.
 For example, COMET(1) means that only a filter $\mathbf{W}\in\mathbb{R}^{|\text{N}(i)| \times 1}$ is used and no dimensional interaction is captured.
-While COMET (i.e. COMET(1,8,32,128)) captures not only the independent dimensional information, but also the interaction signals among all the embedding dimensions.
-The performance of COMET with different filter set is shown in Table 4 and Table 5.
-We can see that although COMET is slightly better than other counterparts, the margin is not obvious.
-The underlying reason may be the relative small amount of input which encode the interaction among all (i.e, K) the embedding dimensions.
+While COMET (i.e. COMET(1,8,32,128)) captures not only the independent dimensional information but also the interaction signals among all the embedding dimensions.
+The performance of COMET with different filter sets is shown in Table 4.
+We can see that COMET generally performs better than other counterparts, in particular under the NDCG evaluation metrics.
+This demonstrates the effectiveness of modeling interaction effects across latent dimensions.
+In addition, we observe that the performance gaps between the methods are not as significant as expected.
+The underlying reason may be the relatively small amount of input which encodes the interaction among all (i.e, K) the embedding dimensions.
 We may alleviate this problem by weighting or selecting the cross features before feeding them onto MLP.
 We leave this challenge as future work.
-Figure 5 shows the heat map of two randomly selected kernels.
+Figure \ref{heat} shows the heat map of two randomly selected kernels.
 A quick observation is that the selected two kernels are able to capture different interaction signals among latent dimensions.

-\textbf{Study of the interaction-aware representation (The Answer to RQ3)}
+\subsection{Study of the interaction-aware representation (The Answer to RQ3)}